ParasolJS/parasol-es/README.md

 </p>

 ## Overview
 ES6 module for visualization of multiobjective optimization problems.
-Parasol aides decision making by turning the paradox of choice into tangible solutions.
+Parasol aides decision making by turning the _paradox_ of choice into tangible _solutions_.

 This library is based on D3 V5 API and extends upon [parcoords-es](https://github.com/BigFatDog/parcoords-es).